 2016 was the baseline year for this measure, with 0% referral within 30 days to a Marshall mental health provider.
-In 2017, with the addition of the first Marshall psychiatrist, the rate has increased to 23% of PCP referred patients seen within 30 days for nonemergency services.
+In 2017, with the addition of the first Marshall psychiatrist, the rate has increased to 23% of PCP referred patients seen within 30 days for non-emergency services.
+In 2018, the volume of patients referred more than doubled, yet Marshall had only one psychiatrist on staff, causing a slight decline of patients served within 30 days to 16%.
+We continue to recruit for mental health providers to alleviate this issue.